-- In 1850, 30% of the population in Amsterdam lived off begging.
+1. In 1850, 30% of the population in Amsterdam lived off begging.

-- The water in the Amsterdam canals is so clean that Artis Zoo gives its elephants pure drinking water straight from the Amsterdam canals.
+2. The water in the Amsterdam canals is so clean that Artis Zoo gives its elephants pure drinking water straight from the Amsterdam canals.

-- Amsterdam is the capital of The Netherlands, but the government of The Netherlands is not seated in Amsterdam, but in The Hague.
+5. Amsterdam is the capital of The Netherlands, but the government of The Netherlands is not seated in Amsterdam, but in The Hague.

-Bees in distress in the world?
+7. Bees in distress in the world?
 Not in Amsterdam.
 Since 2000 there 45% more bee species in Amsterdam.
 Amsterdam has worked hard to abolish harmful pesticides and set up special flower gardens inside the city.

-- The Royal Palace on Dam Square is the only royal palace in Amsterdam.
-However, it was never built as a palace.
-Until Napoleon’s brother Louis declared himself King of Holland (1806-1810), the building had been Amsterdam’s grand city hall.
+8. The Royal Palace on Dam Square is the only royal palace in Amsterdam.
+However, it was never built for Kings or Queens.
+It was Napoleon’s brother Louis who declared himself King of Holland (1806-1810).
+Before that, Holland was part of a republic.
+The ‘Royal Palace’ was Amsterdam’s grand City Hall.

-- Every year on average 10.000 bikes are dredged out of the Amsterdam canals.
+14. Every year between 12.000 and 15.000 bikes are dredged out of the Amsterdam canals.

-- Yes, you are not mistaken.
+15. Yes, you are not mistaken.
 Dutch people are the tallest people in the world.

-- There are more women than men in Amsterdam.
+18. There are more women than men in Amsterdam.
 There is especially a surplus of Dutch young women (between 20 and 25 years old).
 For every 100 men in this category, there are 145 women!

 19. Besides having a normal mayor, Amsterdam also has a Nightlife mayor, a Bicycle mayor and an official city poet.